 When to use wood putty

-Because of its flexibility, wood putty is great for filling minor imperfections in finished furniture, flooring and outdoor projects.
+Wood putty is great for filling minor imperfections in finished furniture, flooring and outdoor projects.
 If you’re unsure of how to apply it, just follow these steps!

 How to use wood putty